CoNLL 2024

 We do not restrict the topic of submissions to fall into this list.
 However, the submissions’ relevance to the conference’s focus on theoretically, cognitively and scientifically motivated approaches will play an important role in the review process.

-Submitted papers must be anonymous and use the EMNLP 2023 template.
+Submitted papers must be anonymous and use the EMNLP 2024 template.
 Submitted papers may consist of up to 8 pages of content plus unlimited space for references.
 Authors of accepted papers will have an additional page to address reviewers’ comments in the camera-ready version (9 pages of content in total, excluding references).
 Optional anonymized supplementary materials and a PDF appendix are allowed.
-The appendix should be submitted as a separate PDF file (different from EMNLP 2023 guidelines).
-Please refer to the EMNLP 2023 Call for Papers for more details on the submission format.
-Submission is electronic, using the Softconf START conference management system.
-Note that, unlike EMNLP, we do not mandate that papers have a section discussion limitations of the work.
-However, we strongly encourage authors have such a section in the appendix.
+The appendix should be submitted as a separate PDF file (reviewers are not required to consider the materials in the appendix so it should not include any essential content to the understanding of the paper).
+Please refer to the EMNLP 2024 Call for Papers for more details on the submission format.
+Note that, unlike EMNLP, we do not mandate that papers have a discussion section of the limitations of the work.
+However, we strongly encourage authors to have such a section in the appendix.

 Timeline